 - ✓ Were invoices used to confirm actual cost of eligible supplies and support the amount of the fee?

 - ✓ At the close of the summer class,

 - Who completed the fee reconciliation in the PI 1804?

 - Were any refunds made for an overcharge?

-- ✓ To have avoided the consequences for overcharging, adequate refunds needed to be made before the October 2, 2021.
+- ✓ To have avoided the consequences for overcharging, adequate refunds needed to be made before the October 1 of each year.

 - Enrollment and Withdrawal Records (ADM)

 - Attendance Records (ADM)

 - Course Descriptions

 - Board Policy Regarding Attendance and Enrollment Status